chaerim-kim/chaerim-kim.github.io/_posts/2020-02-12-machinelearning-introduction.md

 labels aren’t given

-  - **Clustering** – these points belong together however, human beings have to go thru them and evaluate
+  - **Clustering** – these points belong together however, human beings have to go through them and evaluate
   - **Reinforcement Learning** – used to find the best possible path it should take in a specific situation.
 There is no answer, but the reinforcement agent decides what best to do to perform given test.